 In conclusion, the increase in gaming and the decline in exercising stem from the development of the game industry and the need to escape from the drudgery and hardship in life.

-Games can be either advantageous or potentially dangerous, depending on whether gamers make use of them or abuse them.
+Games can be either advantageous or potentially dangerous, depending on gamers make use of them or abuse them.

 -302 words – Written by IELTS Vietop

 - Emergence: Sự phát triển, sự nổi lên